wfaler/mimir/docs/sources/operators-guide/deploy-grafana-mimir/migrate-to-unified-proxy-deployment/_index.md

 The unification also brings new features to the GEM gateway: OpenShift Route and horizontal autoscaling of the gateway Pods.

 The unified configuration lives in the `gateway` section of the values file.
-The introduction of the new section also deprecates the `nginx` section.
+With this we also deprecate the `nginx` section.
 It will be removed in `mimir-distributed` version 7.0.0.

 It is possible to migrate from `nginx` to the `gateway` configuration without downtime too.
 The migration should take less than 30 minutes.
 The rest of this article contains a procedure for migrating from the old `nignx` section to